You never know how strong you are, until being strong is your only choice.

 5. ASSEMBLE THE WIRE TREE AND STONE BASE TOGTHER

-(You might as well put the kettle on… the glue is taking its time and I’ve just melted a branch…)
+(Darling you might as well put the kettle on… the glue is taking its time and I’ve just melted a branch…)

 Funny enough the roots looked like a wig, which meant that the bottom of the tree fitted snugly onto the first stone base.
 To create movement, I then stuck small chiselled stones on top of the roots with a little bit of Araldite glue mix.